Realistic Large-Scale Fine-Depth Dehazing Dataset from 3D Videos: Introduction

-Most of the existing dehazing datasets render images based on Eq.~(\ref{eq:scattering_model}).
-Generally, the rendering pipeline requires accurate depth information $d(\mathbf{x})$ of the scenes.
+As can be seen, the rendering pipeline requires accurate depth $d(\mathbf{x})$.
 However, it is usually very difficult to obtain accurate and dense depth maps from outdoor scenes.
-Some of the existing datasets collect RGBD images with the aid of infrared information \cite{li2019reside}, but infrared is usually lack of accuracy in wild outdoor scenes.
-Other datasets apply the latest depth estimation algorithms.
+Some of the existing datasets collect RGBD images with the aid of infrared \cite{Lthen2017ARD}, but infrared is usually lack of accuracy in wild outdoor scenes.
+Other datasets \cite{li2019reside} apply the latest depth estimation algorithms.
 However, depth estimation algorithms do not provide high quality scene depth because depth estimation itself is still an open research topic.

-In this paper, we argue two important bottlenecks of single image dehazing: \begin{itemize} \item A large-scale high-quality and realistic dataset is required for current dehazing algorithm.
-Especially, accurate and physically-valid ground truth is crucial for effectively training a dehazing method. \item A network that can work in real-time and with efficient power and memory usage is desired for real applications.
-This network can be widely applied to a lot of resource constraint and dynamic outdoor scenarios, such as autonomous cars, UAV, and underwater robots. \end{itemize}
+In this paper, we argue that a large-scale high-quality and realistic dataset is the bottleneck for current dehazing algorithm.
+Especially, accurate and physically-valid ground truth is crucial for effectively training a dehazing method.

-First, existing synthetic datasets suffer from unrealistic haze and inaccurate ground truth as shown in Fig.~\ref{fig:example_compare_datasets}.
+First, most datasets are too small for modern data driven methods.
 Some of the datasets (\eg, ~\cite{fattal2014}, ~\cite{tarel2012frida} and ~\cite{li2017survey}) contain only dozens of samples, which are not enough for learning-based methods.
-Although the dataset proposed by \cite{li2019reside} is large-scale, the synthetic haze is rendered on indoor scenes, which differs from the real-world scenarios.
+Second, the quality of the depth of existing outdoor datasets is undesirable.
+For example, \cite{li2019reside} is a large-scale indoor and outdoor dehazing dataset.
+The synthetic haze is rendered on indoor scenes, which differs from the real-world scenarios.
 In addition, the outdoor subset of~\cite{li2019reside} applies monocular depth estimation to obtain the depth.
-However, the estimated depth is neither physically valid nor accurate, causing the rendered hazy images not realistic.
+However, the estimated depth is neither physically valid nor accurate, causing the rendered hazy images to appear as unrealistic.
+Lastly, the existing outdoor datasets are unrealistic.
+As proved by our benchmark, training on unrealistic dataset limits the generalizability of data-driven models drastically.

-Second, as illustrated in Fig.~\ref{fig:teaser}, while we find most of the existing methods demonstrate a satisfying performance in terms of PSNR, their networks are computationally expensive and cannot be properly applied to outdoor mobile vehicles, such as UAVs, small sized robots and low end autonomous cars.
-It can also be found that most of the existing networks run only at 3 frames per second (FPS) or slower, which is not satisfied for real-time applications.